 Summer flowering bulbs have also arrived.
 Shown here are two new varieties.
 The first is Dahlia ‘Rebecca’s World’ and the second is a new tuberose ‘Yellow Baby’ which will be arriving in March.
 We have a good selection of Dahlias plus glads, lilies, Crocosmia and more.

-And finally, a fabulous winter accent – the coral bark Japanese maple (Sango kaku).
+And finally, a fabulous winter accent – the coral bark Japanese maple (‘Sango kaku’).
 A plant for all seasons!
 We have some lovely specimens at this time.
-We also have some handsome five gallon Arbutus marina trees.
-This is another tree, evergreen, which looks great any time of the year.
+We also have some handsome five gallon Arbutus ‘Marina’ trees.
+This is an evergreen tree that looks great any time of the year.